 Weaknesses of AI transparency

+- Can expose proprietary algorithms.
 Another concern with AI transparency is protection of proprietary algorithms, as researchers have demonstrated that entire algorithms can be stolen simply by looking at their explanations.

 How to reach a balance

 As with any other computer program, AI needs optimization.
-To do that, we look at the specific needs of a certain problem and then tune our general model to fit those needs best.
+To do that, we look at the specific needs of a problem and then tune our general model to fit those needs best.